rswijesena/ui-component-outcome-timer/README.md

 - refreshIntervalSeconds	the number of seconds between updates 1 - xxx

-- refreshOutcomeId	        the id of an outcome to trigger
+- refreshComponentId	        the id of a component to trigger to refesh its data

-- refreshComponentId	        the id of a component to trigger to refesh its data Note:  The component acting as the timer MUST have it's datasource set to the same thing as the target component.
+Note:  The component acting as the timer MUST have it's datasource set to the same thing as the target component and be set to get it's data from a service not a list.
 The timer retrieves the new data and pushes it to the target component.